Skip to the content.

 Functions can be declared pure in which case they promise not to read from or modify the state.

-function f(uint a) pure returns (uint) {
+function f(uint256 a) public pure returns (uint256) {

 return a * 42;